benchmarko/CPCBasic/README.md

 - Extension: More colors, e.g. 256
 - Optimizations of the resulting JavaScript code
 - Further checks during compile time
-- Smooth characters from 8x8 to 8x16
+- Smooth character map from 8x8 to 8x16

 ## Links